 He didn’t sound too good on the phone – it was his birthday and that morning he’d perched his 21-stone bulk on his wobbly hip and hauled it over to answer the door to the postman.
 It was a registered letter from his ex-wife demanding money with legal menaces.
-He’d hardly sat down again to resume contemplating his shit life, accompanied as usual by the lift-music inanity of Phil and Fern on Good Morning, when the door rattled again (of course the bell doesn’t work – duh!).
+He’d hardly sat down again to resume contemplating his shit life, accompanied as usual by the lift-music inanity of breakfast telly, when the door rattled again (of course the bell doesn’t work – duh!).
 The police had come to arrest his younger son for burglary.

 This wasn’t going to be the perfunctory apology I’d imagined.
 “Hang on,” I said, “I’m just off out.
 How’s about I treat you to lunch tomorrow, for your birthday?
 We’ll chat then.”